JackHall-IT/osticket-prereqs/README.md

 </p>
 <p>

 9.)
-Once you have downloaded and extracted the zip file into the PHP folder on the C drive, download and install the VC_redist.x86.exe and go through the setup wizard for it.
+Once you have extracted the zip file into the PHP folder on the C drive, download and install the VC_redist.x86.exe and go through the setup wizard for it.

 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>